S-BDeveloper/Dataset/EDUCATIONAL_GUIDELINES.md

 - Respect for diverse interpretations
 - Avoidance of sectarian bias
 - Emphasis on scholarly consultation
-- Neutral presentation of differences
+- Objective presentation of differences

 ## Contact and Support